-A fire suppression system that helps protect everything in your care — people, businesses, assets and even the planet — requires advanced science with no compromises.
+A clean agent fire suppression system that helps protect everything in your care — people, businesses, assets and even the planet — requires advanced science with no compromises.

 You need information to make a thoughtful and forward-looking decision, including understanding how different fire suppression agents work and considering the ways they can impact your business, your workers and your world.
 Take a closer look at how 3M™ Novec™ 1230 Fire Protection Fluid compares against the primary types of fire suppression available today.
 Then talk to us about how 3M science can help you.

 Protecting the world we live in has become an important part of our lives.
 At 3M, we seek out science that supports this mission.
-The regulatory actions of world governments and corporate initiatives are accelerating a transition from environmentally harmful HFC fire suppression clean agents such as FM-200® (HFC-227ea) or ECARO-25® (HFC-125) to more sustainable alternatives.
+The regulatory actions of world governments and corporate initiatives are accelerating a transition from environmentally harmful HFC options such as FM-200® (HFC-227ea) fire suppression system or ECARO-25® (HFC-125) agent to more sustainable alternatives.

 As a result, HFCs face strict regulations calling for a production phasedown.
 When specifying a fire extinguishing agent, you not only have to consider its impact on the planet but also the potential cost and availability of replacement agents following a regulatory phasedown.

-Download information comparing Novec 1230 fluid and HFCs
+Download information comparing Novec 1230 fluid vs FM-200® and other HFCs

 Specifying the right fire suppression system carries with it long-term implications.
 What are the costs related to maintaining and recharging this system?

 Part of the job of a fire protection expert (FPE) is to make smart investments for the organization.
 That means not only preventing loss from a catastrophic event like a fire but also identifying the hidden costs of systems like inert gas fire suppression.